Satyum-Singh/FED-Projects/README.md

 1. __MERN Stack__ : The MERN stack comprises four technologies - MongoDB (database), ExpressJS (back-end framework), ReactJS (front-end library), and Node.js (server-side runtime).
 It's a powerful combination for building full-stack web applications.

+## Getting Started
+> To get started with contributing to the projects, follow these steps:

+1. Clone the repository to your local development environment.
+1. Create a new branch for each project you'll be working on.
+1. Set up the required development environment, including Node.js and other dependencies, as needed.
+1. Choose a project from the list of proposed ideas or suggest a new one.
+1. Start coding and commit your changes regularly.
+1. Push your changes to your feature branch and create a pull request when you're ready for code review.

 ## Guidelines

 + __Branching__ : Each project should have its own branch.
 When starting a new project, create a new branch from the __'main'__ branch and give it a descriptive name.